 Ammunition has an open office space.
 A lot of the phases of design happen organically and casually.
 We have formal meetings and reviews, but a lot of things happen at someone’s desk.
 We do a lot of real-time stuff, which is a requirement to make things move forward quickly.

 The ability to clearly communicate and contextualise ideas in a powerful way has a lot to do with the success of a designer.
 This often gets overlooked in school.
 Many times, that is what makes a great idea possible.
-You aren’t really taught how to give a presentation, or write a story about your design in school.
+You aren’t really taught how to give a presentation or write a story about your design in school.
 That’s not to downplay amazing talent, great training and skills, but having good communication skills gets overlooked so often.

 As far as what’s happening next – we’re continuing to build on our capability to not just design things, but also designing businesses and working very closely with founders and leaders on shaping everything they do.
 We are continuing to do that and push beyond product design and design strategy into business strategy and operational structure.
 We’re helping build design-driven companies from the product upward.

 In recent months, we launched June’s intelligent oven, the Savant remote, UNICEF’s Kid Power Band, Obi Worldphone’s new smartphones, and the Ember mug.
-We’re excited for everything else we have in store – stay tuned for what’s to come.
+We’re excited about everything else we have in store – stay tuned for what’s to come.